Your quick guide to getting ready to vote

 From the president to our city councilmembers and everything in between, our vote is a critical way to use our voice to impact our communities.
 We dive into the nuances of why it's important to use your voice at the ballot box!

-Louisiana has four statewide ballot measures appearing on the March 29th ballot.
-These measures are wide-ranging in the topics that they are focused on.
+Louisiana held an election with four statewide ballot measures appearing on March 29th.
+These measures were wide-ranging in the topics that they are focused on.

 Amendment 1 – Would allow the state legislature to establish specialized courts for business and other issues.